Associate Program Overview

 SSC241 Ethnographic Observations (3 credits)

 Learning to learn from the context is considered a key adaptation skill for cross-cultural missionaries.
 The ethnographic research that students do on a daily basis forms a foundation for understanding the culture they are living in and for their future role in understanding whatever culture they find themselves in.
 This course is built on recorded daily observations and interviews in a field journal and discussed in weekly collaborative meetings to share and understand the data they collect.
 The observations, interviews, and discussions for this term will focus on various aspects of culture and language practices.

 Bethany Global University (BGU) is an organization that has been built on the idea that enterprise can be used to help advance the gospel.
 Over the past 60 years, students at BGU have offset the cost of their education by serving in various roles through the organization, and you will have the opportunity to do the same.
 One way this has been done in the past is through the Practical Training (PT) Scholarship.
 Not only will the PT Scholarship save you money, but it will also serve as a valuable educational experience.
 Thus, it has become an important part of the educational program at BGU.

-The Practical Training program will give you the chance to be a part of the inner workings of Bethany International, of which the university is a part.
-You will invest 18 hours a week serving in certain parts of the ministry, which helps all of us continue to advance the gospel.
+The Practical Training program will give you the chance to be a part of the inner workings of Bethany Global University.
+You will invest in most programs, roughly 15 hours a week serving in certain parts of the ministry, which helps all of us continue to advance the gospel.

 From practical training you will gain: